danielparks/htmlize/README.md

 [criterion].
 These can be run with `cargo bench` or [`cargo criterion`] if you have it installed.

+To run benchmarks on the unescape functions, enable features `bench` and `unescape` or `unescape_fast` (or both).

+**Note:** The internal `bench` feature is required to expose internal functions like `unescape_fast()` and `unescape_slow()` to the benchmarks.
+You must not enable this feature when specifying a dependency, since its behavior is not guaranteed to stay the same from point release to point release.

+### iai benchmarks

 The other suite of benchmarks uses [iai] to count instructions, cache accesses, and to estimate cycles.
-It requires the `iai` feature to be enabled, and only really works well on Linux.
+It requires the internal `iai` feature to be enabled, and only really works well on Linux.

 To run iai benchmarks locally: